 Spread a heaped tablespoon of the mixture into the base of the serving dish.

 Step 5.
-Dip the ladyfinger biscuits into the cooled espresso for 3 seconds then lay over the top.
+Dip the ladyfinger biscuits into the cooled espresso for 3 seconds then lay over the top of the pistachio cream.

 Step 6.
 Spoon half of the remaining pistachio cream over the ladyfingers.
-Spread it out using the back of a spoon then sprinkle half of the ground pistachio nuts over the top
+Use the back of a spoon to spread it evenly, then sprinkle half of the ground pistachio nuts on top.

 Step 7.
-Repeat steps 5 & 6, using up the ladyfingers and pistachio mascarpone cream but do not scatter pistachios over the top.
+Repeat steps 5 and 6, using all the ladyfingers and pistachio mascarpone cream, but do not sprinkle pistachios on top.

 Cover and chill for at least 6 hours.

-- Run a blunt knife around the edge of the dessert to release it from the sides of the tin.
+- Run a blunt knife around the edges of the tin to loosen the dessert.

-- Use the knife to cut squares, cutting right to the bottom of the tin.
+- Use the knife to cut squares, cutting all the way to the bottom of the tin.

-- Now push a fish slicer or serving spatula down one side and then under the first piece you would like to remove from the tin.
-If necessary use a knife to recut the other edges of this portion and carefully lift it out.
-The first piece will be the hardest to remove neatly, the rest should be easier to remove from the tin.
+- Slide a fish slice or serving spatula down one side of the tin and then carefully under the first piece you want to remove.
+If needed, use the knife to re-cut the edges of this portion and gently lift it out.
+The first piece is usually the trickiest to remove neatly; the rest should come out more easily.

-If you are unsure about your ability to present neat portions using the above method, your pistachio tiramisu can be prepared in a (paid link) loose-bottomed baking tin lined around the edges with (paid link) acetate.
+If you prefer a simpler presentation, you can prepare your pistachio tiramisu in a loose-bottomed baking tin lined with acetate around the sides.
 When ready to serve it, remove the sides of the pan and the acetate then cut into portions and transfer to plates carefully using a cake server or fish slice.

 Expert Tips